jhrcook/tidygraph-oncotree/README.md

     #> attr(,"class")
     #> [1] "insensitive" "list"

-The OncoTree data is located in the `content` list of the response as a JSON.
+The OncoTree data is a JSON in the `content` list of the response.
 In case you want this data for other projects, the JSON can be written to file using the `write()` function.

 ``` r
 write(rawToChar(oncotree_res$content), file.path("oncotree.json"))
 ```

-## Parsing OncoTree JSON
+## Parsing the OncoTree JSON

 The OncoTree is organized as a highly nested list.
 To get insight into the structure we must turn the JSON into a list of lists so we can parse